Some things have changed in the last century and three-quarters.

 "Let us on Founders’ Day, their day and our day, look gratefully backward.
 Let us do this in order that we may look forward with better vision, and with firm resolution."WAA President George I. Haight 1899WAA President George I. Haight 1899

-This spring, alumni in nearly 70 cities across the nation will commemorate their alma mater’s founding.
-And those graduates who can’t celebrate with fellow Badgers in person are encouraged to share their pride in the UW and to reconnect with each other and with UW-Madison in other ways, whether by volunteering locally, supporting current students or making a gift.
+This year, alumni in cities across the nation are commemorating their alma mater’s 175th anniversary.
+And those graduates who can’t celebrate with fellow Badgers in person are encouraged to share their pride in the UW and to reconnect with each other and with UW–Madison in other ways, whether by volunteering locally, supporting current students or making a gift.